Asmmmir/portfolio/README.md

 - Follow system: Users can follow and unfollow other users.
 - Search functionality: Users can search for other users and view their profiles.
 ## Technologies Used
-- Frontend: [insert frontend technologies used, e.g., React, HTML, Chakra]
+- Frontend: [insert frontend technologies used, e.g., React, React-Router, Chakra]